Costa Rica Properties Co. logo

 Healthcare is one of the biggest surprises, in a good way

 Costa Rica’s healthcare system is often a major positive factor for long-term residents.
-Many expats use a mix of public and private care depending on the situation.
+Many long-term residents use a mix of public and private care depending on the situation.
 The key is planning: know what you want for routine care, what you’d do in an emergency, and where the best options are near your chosen area.

 Real estate here isn’t just about the view.
 It’s about due diligence.
 The “boring” details matter: access roads, water, boundaries, title clarity, HOA rules, and what you can legally build or rent.